-Nzinga's Daughters is a six women performing ensemble who share their gift of song and prose from the East Coast of the USA to the West Coast of Africa.
+Nzinga's Daughters is an ensemble of women who share their gift of song and prose from the East Coast of the USA to the West Coast of Africa.

 The Daughters perform for private and public school system, universities, senior citizen centers, festivals, community events and major arts and cultural venues in Connecticut, New England, and Ghana West Africa.
 Their program includes a variety of African, Caribbean and African-American music, drumming, storytelling and poetry.